 Sarah Stern is the author of But Today Is Different (Wipf and Stock Publishers, 2014), Another Word For Love (Finishing Line Press, 2011) and the forthcoming

 She is a five-time winner of the Bronx Council on the Arts’ BRIO Award for Poetry.
-She was short-listed for Ireland’s Fish Poetry Prize; a finalist for the Dora and Alexander Raynes Poetry Prize; and received Honorable Mentions from the Anna Davidson Rosenberg Awards and Lilith Magazine’s Poetry Prize.
+She was short-listed for Ireland’s Fish Poetry Prize; a finalist for the Dora and Alexander Raynes Poetry Prize; and received Honorable Mentions from the Anna Davidson Rosenberg Awards and Lilith’s Poetry Prize.

 She is a writer, editor, communications specialist, and a member of PEN America.
 She graduated from Barnard College and Columbia University’s Graduate School of Journalism.

 Read story on But Today Is Different.